Get Started with a Free Water Consultation

 As local governments are responsible for supplying city water to residents, they have to follow strict regulations and adhere to municipal by-laws regarding testing and treating water.
 There are several regulatory bodies that act as watchdogs, including the EPA.
 As such, residents often assume the water is safe to use and consume without testing it themselves.

 However, municipal water is at risk of being contaminated by pollutants such as stormwater run-off and sewage that finds its way into surface water.
 City water is also at risk of being affected by natural disasters like floods and storms that might affect the water’s safety.
-In such instances, the local government will usually issue a boil advisory, meaning residents are urged to boil their water before drinking it to kill off pathogens like bacteria.
+In such instances, the local government will usually issue a boil advisory, meaning residents are urged to boil their water to kill bacteria.
 Residents can submit a request to the city council for water testing if they’re concerned about water quality or safety.

 City water is supplied to homes and other buildings through an underground pipe network, meaning residents don’t need to worry about water being shut down if the power goes out.
 However, this also means they’ll be left without water if the city needs to turn off the public water supply for any reason.
 But, in general, people who use city water can rest assured that they’ll have access to water nearly all of the time.
 That said, the quality and material of the pipes used to carry water from the treatment center to your home can also impact municipal water quality.